 Please note that Schatz Center facilities are not open to the public on a drop-in basis.

 - Two accessible parking spots are located next to the Center: one in the south side driveway, and one to the north of the building.

 - General parking is available in the lot immediately to the south of the Center (alongside 14th street).

 - Please note that a parking permit or day pass is required to park on campus.
-Day passes can be purchased at the main lot kiosk and in ticket dispensers in both the south lot and main lot.
+Day passes can be purchased (a) via the Passport app, or (b) at the main lot kiosk and in ticket dispensers in both the south lot and main lot.
 (See map for locations.)

 - Four-hour and metered street parking options are often available on 14th street and surrounding neighborhoods (typically within one to four blocks of the Center).